Idaho Disabled Veteran Benefits

 - Income limit: your total 2025 income, after subtracting medical expenses, must be $39,130 or less to qualify for 2026.

-- What it does: reduces property tax on your primary residence and up to one acre by up to $1,500 (the exact amount slides with income — confirm your figure with the Tax Commission's current-year table).
+- What it does: reduces property tax on your primary residence and up to one acre by $250 to $1,500, sliding with your income level (confirm your exact figure with the Tax Commission's current-year table).

 Same window: apply January 1 to April 15, 2026, through your county assessor.